igormironchik/cfgfile/README.md

 # Compilling

 This is header-only library.
-But if you want to build examples and tests just run qmake and then make, as usually.
+But if you want to build examples and tests just run qmake and then make, as usually, or you can use CMake.

 To build with Qt support define `CFGFILE_QT_SUPPORT`.
 To build with XML support define `CFGFILE_QT_SUPPORT` and `CFGFILE_XML_SUPPORT`.
 XML supported only with Qt.